-What’s so great about these cookies?
-Instead of being super rich like a lot of other double chocolate cookies, the cookies had a light, whipped, truffle-like (though not cakey and dry nor too fudgy) quality.
-I made these with a combo of Baker’s unsweetened chocolate and Guittard Extra Dark Chips and even with the everyday grocery store chocolate, they were fabulous.
-Who knows what you could do with the more expensive stuff!?
+What’s so great about brownie cookies?
+Instead of being super rich like a lot of other double chocolate cookies, these cookies have a light, whipped, truffle-like (though not cakey and dry nor too fudgy) quality.
+I made this batch with a combination of Baker’s unsweetened chocolate and Guittard Extra Dark Chips and they were fabulous.

 The original version is from Taste of Home, but I modified the directions and added some vanilla and halved it.
 The original yield was 6 dozen, but I got about 2 1/2 so I guess my cookies were a little larger.